MouseLand/facemap/README.md

 The original FaceMap GUI which only works on single-view movies and writes a binary file for processing (only efficient if movies are compressed) is [here](https://github.com/carsen-stringer/FaceMapOriginal).

 ### Start processing!
+This GUI has been mostly tested in MATLAB 2018a, but should work in most recent releases - please submit issues if it's not working.
 To start the GUI, run the command `MovieGUI` in this folder.
 The following window should appear:

 ![GUI screenshot](/figs/GUIscreenshot.png?raw=true "gui screenshot")